 You don’t have to spend a lot of time organizing your coupons, and there are a couple of ways you can do this.

-The reason I don’t like the binder method is because everyone (and I mean EVERYONE) gets so excited when they start couponing that they want to “play” with their coupons, and they think cutting each one out individually and filing them away in a binder will make them more efficient.
+The reason I don’t like the binder method is because everyone (and I mean EVERYONE) gets so excited when they start couponing that they want to “play” with their coupons.
+They think cutting each one out individually and filing them away in a binder will make them more efficient.
 It never does.
 It never makes you save more money.
 And that’s why I get so passionately frustrated with using it.
 There are ways to do a hybrid cutting method that we’ll discuss below, but please promise me that if you start the binder method, and feel behind, or overwhelmed, you can always jump ship and start the file box method instead.
 Promise me that you won’t give up on using coupons because you started using the binder method.
 Okay?
 Promise?
 Good, then let’s get to it!

-The File Box Method
+The File Box Method For Storing Coupons

 What you’ll need: